ddelacruz42/platformview_arcgis/README.md

 # platformview_arcgis

 A new Flutter project.
 Displays an arcgis map in flutter using platformview.
+Need to add valid arcgis api key for arcgis map to display.

 ## Getting Started